Professional wrestling strikes: Big splash

 This maneuver involves a wrestler jumping forward and landing stomach-first across an opponent lying on the ground below.
 On some occasions a wrestler has a short running start before executing the move.
-This was the finisher of many super heavyweight superstars back in the 80s and 90s, used by superstars such as the One Man Gang, Kamala, Tugboat, Tyrus, Mark Henry, Haystacks Calhoun, Bam Bam Bigelow, Vader, Viscera, Big Boss Man, King Kong Bundy, Rikishi, and many other super heavyweights throughout the years.
-It is also even used by some non-superheavyweights, such as The Ultimate Warrior and Big E.
+This was the finisher of many super heavyweight superstars in the 1980s and 1990s, used by superstars such as the One Man Gang, Kamala, Tugboat, Tyrus, Mark Henry, Haystacks Calhoun, Bam Bam Bigelow, Vader, Viscera, Big Boss Man, King Kong Bundy, Rikishi, and many other super heavyweights throughout the years.
+It is also even used by some non-superheavyweights, such as Ultimate Warrior and Big E.

 Cartwheel splash

 The attacking wrestler performs a cartwheel before landing stomach-first across an opponent lying on the mat.
 Usually performed by small, nimble wrestlers.

 Crossbody

 Also known as crossbody block, a wrestler jumps onto their opponent and lands horizontally across the opponent's torso, forcing the opponent to the mat and usually resulting in a pinfall attempt.
 There is also an aerial variation, known as a diving crossbody, where a wrestler leaps from an elevated position toward the opponent.
 This attack is known as a Plancha in Lucha libre.